Few places can say with certainty, that they still have stable investor confidence going into 2021.

-The stock markets are plummeting, there is a global pandemic and political stability is teetering on the edge in many countries.
+The stock markets have been exceptionally volatile, there is a global pandemic and political stability is teetering on the edge in many countries.

 If you haven't yet, now is the time to diversify your portfolio with an asset class that shows more stability in a reliably-managed economy.
 Luckily, there is one standing firmly ahead of the rest, historically good at crisis management.

-Garnishing the largest economy in Europe, Germany is renowned as a safe haven -having mitigated risk significantly during the 2007-2008 Global Financial Crisis.
-From a macroeconomic perspective, sentiment remains positive for 2020 despite uncertainty internationally thanks to the robust labour market and increasing domestic consumption..
+With the largest economy in Europe, Germany is renowned as a safe haven -having mitigated risk significantly during the 2007/2008 Global Financial Crisis.
+From a macroeconomic perspective, sentiment remained positive for 2020 despite uncertainty internationally thanks to the robust labour market and increasing domestic consumption.

-In light of increasing demand particularly for residential property, the number of housing unit completions across the country have been insufficient to close the supply gap totaling over 1 million units as of 2019.
-This under-supply has translated into upward pressure on both house prices and rental rates, especially in the key 8 cities.
+In light of increasing demand particularly for residential property, the number of housing unit completions across the country have been insufficient to close the supply gap totalling over 1 million units as of 2019.
+This under-supply has translated into upward pressure on both house prices and rental rates, especially in the 8 key cities.

 When looking from a micro-economic perspective, Berlin is a prime example of a German city experiencing a favourable shift in both demand and supply.
 It most recently won the 2nd place accolade of Best European City for Investment in 2020, according to PwC and the Urban Land Institute’s Emerging Trends in European Real Estate.
 It continues to outperform Germany’s GDP growth rate, with an average annual rate of 4% in recent years.

 Berlin is the most populated city in the EU, having become a hub for great talent from around the country and abroad.
-The German Economic Institute predicts that by 2035 there will be 4 million people living in this captivating city.
-The growing workforce is stronger than both London or Paris at 4.4% contributing to an impressively low vacancy rate of 1.1%.
-These factors, coupled with rental growth of 7.1% and a capital growth rate of 11.8% in 2018 alone are culminating to make residential real estate in Berlin one of the most in-demand commodities in all of Europe.
+The German Economic Institute predicts that by 2035 there will be over 4 million people living in this captivating city.
+The growing workforce is stronger than both London or Paris at 4.4%.

 The best kept secret is that although property prices have risen 11.8% in 2018, they are still two to three times less than the price of New York or London real estate.

 Berlin operates as Germany’s centre, not only for government but also for technology and culture.
-As it is now firmly on the map, the infrastructure has been upgraded to suit the status.
-The new Berlin Brandenburg Airport is being opened in 2020 which will provide direct links to the key financial centres of the world, with an initial capacity at 35 million passengers per year.
+The new Berlin Brandenburg Airport, which will be shortly opened, will provide direct links to the key financial centres of the world, with an initial capacity at 35 million passengers per year.
 Once in the city, foreigners and Berliners alike can make use of the advanced metropolitan transport system with 19000km of rail lines and the largest central station in Europe.
 This progressive efficiency in transportation leaves Berlin with the lowest ratio of automobiles per head of any tier 1 German city.

 In terms of culture, the global city has arrived and in many ways also mimics San Francisco.
 Berlin is renowned for being strongly diverse, eco-friendly and contemporary.
-Using English as a common medium has made it popular for millennial expats as well as it being the leader city of Europe’s art scenes.
+Using English as a common medium has made it popular for millennial expats as well as it being the leading city of Europe’s art scene.

 With promising job prospects in booming industries it is no surprise that the youth is narrowing in on Berlin.
-The marriage of historical charm and green spaces with all the modern conveniences of an advanced city make Berlin a diamond in the rough of real estate investment.
+The marriage of historical charm and green spaces with all the modern conveniences of an advanced city make it the perfect choice.